Year 6 Curriculum Page

 Autumn 1 - The Boy in The Striped Pyjamas (John Boyne)

 As a class and whole school, we LOVE reading.
-To nurture this love for reading, the school have kindly allowed the children to choose a library book to take home and read.
-We also set aside DEAR time (drop everything and read) because we feel passionate about reading and it’s positive impact on children’s progression throughout the curriculum.
+To nurture this love for reading, the school have kindly allowed the children to choose a library book and they have time to read these each day.

 This year, the children will revisit a number of the mathematical domains, whilst being introduced to some new and exciting areas of maths.
 The different domains will be spread across the school year, ensuring that the children have the opportunity to learn, practice, and apply their mathematical skills to support and challenge their ability level.

-The new curriculum focuses upon three key skills: fluency, problem solving and reasoning.
-Once children have secured their understanding of a skill, they then address this skill within the context of a written problem and when asked, prove their answer through reasoning.
+The curriculum focuses upon three key skills: fluency, problem solving and reasoning.
+Once children have secured their understanding of a skill ( fluency), they then address this skill within the context of a written problem and when asked, prove their answer through reasoning.
 This is where the children use their mathematical knowledge to make predictions, test and prove theories, and to reason/explain mathematical patterns and rules.

 The mathematical domains that will be covered over the school year include: